FabricationsHQ - Putting the Words to the Music

 There were some great moments, but my outstanding memory of that gig before we left was a large number of the Weegie audience, during the torturous solos, responding at a fair volume of decibels themselves with "just play a fucking song!"

-But they are older and wiser, now understand the differences between American and British/ European audiences and no-one would deny that when they deliver properly it's Rock and Roll All Nite.
+But KISS are older and wiser now, understand the differences between American and British/ European audiences and no-one would deny that when they deliver properly it's Rock and Roll All Nite.

 Nor can anyone